wingedonezero/Media-Manager/.gitlab/issue_templates/Feature.md

 ## 🗃️ Additional Context
 <!-- Any other information, screenshots, mockups, or references to related issues. -->

-_Example: "See #42 for related discussion about UI customization."_
+_Example: "See #nnn for related discussion about UI customization."_

 ## 🏷️ Links / references